gptscript-ai/gptscript/docs/docs/02-examples/04-local-files.md

 # Chat with Local Files

-With GPTScript interacting with local files is simple and powerful.
+With GPTScript, interacting with local files is simple and powerful.
 This can help you streamline repetitive or data-intensive tasks.
 In this guide, we'll build a script that can query Excel files, CSVs, and PDFs.
 We'll then use the script to read, transform, and utilize the data in these files.

 ## Too Long; Didn't Read